sillydeveloper/resume/src/andrew_ettinger_resume.md

 IGS built dispatch management applications for the heating, cooling and air-conditioning industry to help small business owners  optimize the schedules of their technicians and installers.
 As the technical co-founder I participated in all aspects of business and technical development.
 My primary responsibilities included product development and delivery, including personnel management and budgeting, product roadmap, market analysis for feature discovery and design, as well as building the core product and supporting it.

-As technical co-founder I participated in all aspects of business and technical development.

 * Proved concept with an MVP
 * Successfully raised based on MVP experience
 * Developed MVP into a dispatch, CRM and inventory management platform for the HVAC industry
 * Built mobile applications for field technicians
 * Built business development models that represented customer life cycle cost, analyzed the benefits of new features, and provided scalability and COGS estimates
-* Managed contract workers to meet business objectives

 * * *